Conservation

 The Animal Rescue and Rehabilitation Conservation Centre (ARC) was established with the primary objective of providing a safe haven for threatened species across South Africa.
 As Cape Town’s leading game reserve and Big 5 habitat, it wasn’t long before Aquila’s wildlife rescue centre became the largest wildlife rehabilitation organisation in the Western Cape, serving as a temporary home for endangered, injured, and rescued animals requiring care and rehabilitation before their eventual release.

 Donations play an important role in our conservation and rehabilitation efforts.
-Make a donation of your choice or visit our wildlife reserve to help us achieve the important goal of conserving and protecting South Africa’s natural animal heritage for generations to come.
+Make a donation of your choice or visit our wildlife reserve and help us conserve and protect South Africa’s natural animal heritage for generations to come.